zzhua/go-quote/README.md

 Downloads daily historical price quotes from Yahoo and daily/intraday data from Google.
 Written in pure Go.
 No external dependencies.
 Now downloads crypto coin historical data from Coinbase GDAX exchange.

+- Update: 12/21/2017 - Added Amibroker format option (creates csv file with separate date and time).
+Use -format=ami

+- Update: 12/20/2017 - Added [Binance](https://www.binance.com/trade.html) exchange support.
+Use -source=binance

 - Update: 12/18/2017 - Added [Bittrex](https://bittrex.com/home/markets) exchange support.
-Use -source=bittrex.
+Use -source=bittrex

 - Update: 10/21/2017 - Added Coinbase [GDAX](https://www.gdax.com/trade/BTC-USD) exchange support.
-Use -source=gdax.
-All times are in UTC.
+Use -source=gdax All times are in UTC.
 Automatically rate limited.

 - Update: 7/19/2017 - Added preliminary [tiingo](https://api.tiingo.com/) support.
-Use -source=tiingo -token=<your_tingo_token>.
-You can also set env variable TIINGO_API_TOKEN
+Use -source=tiingo -token=<your_tingo_token> You can also set env variable TIINGO_API_TOKEN

 - Update: 5/24/2017 - Now works with the new Yahoo download format.
 Beware - Yahoo data quality is now questionable and the free Yahoo quotes are likely to permanently go away in the near future.
 Use with caution!